 Okay, this isn’t a brewery, but it definitely needed to be included in the drinking section.
 This distillery is the first one in Arkansas post-prohibition.
 And with products like whiskey, vodka, bourbon, and gin, it definitely is worth a stop on your Little Rock itinerary.
 Take a tour and taste all that this little distillery has to offer.

-Best Things to Do in Little Rock, Arkansas
+Best Things to Do in Little Rock, Arkansas in a Weekend

 With just a weekend in Little Rock, you can certainly see much of what the city has to offer!